5T33Z0/OC-Little-Translated/01_Adding_missing_Devices_and_enabling_Features/OS_Compatibility_Patch_(XOSI)/README.md

 - `OSYS = 0x7E6`: Win11 22H2, i.e. `Windows 2022`</br>

 ## NOTES
+- Remember to update your XOSI hotfix when updating/upgrading Windows!
+Otherwise the patch won't mach the Windows build number and won't work.
 - Additional OSI strings for other versions of Windows are available here: [OSI Strings for Windows Operating Systems](https://docs.microsoft.com/en-us/windows-hardware/drivers/acpi/winacpi-osi#_osi-strings-for-windows-operating-systems)
 - OS Patche are not recommended for single systems.
 - When the loaded OS is not recognized by ACPI, `OSYS` is given a default value which varies from machine to machine, some for `Linux`, some for `Windows 2003`, and some for other values.